mduroy/Math_Calculator/README.md

 Math Calculator is a Python-based utility that provides a suite of mathematical functions.
 It is designed for educational purposes, showcasing clean code practices, test-driven development, and integration with CI/CD tools like GitHub Actions and SonarCloud.

+## Authors

+Math Calculator and the surrounding development environment was developed by Matteo Duroy & Thomas Klapisz in the context of a python development project at ESTACA.

 ## Features

 - **Arithmetic Operations**: Trigonometry calculations using Pythagoras' and Thales' theorems.